yuxu-1/yuxu_personal_page/content/publication/TRAFICA/index.md

 publication: 'BioRxiv'
 publication_short: ''

-abstract: "In silico prediction of transcription factor (TF) binding affinity plays a vital role in determining TF binding preferences and understanding gene regulation.
-Many existing tools utilize known TF-DNA binding data to train conventional machine learning and deep learning models to predict TF-DNA binding affinities.
-The majority of these tools do not consider the natural preferences of DNA sequences binding to TFs, which could be influenced by chromatin accessibility.
-In this study, we developed TRAFICA, a deep language model to predict TF-DNA binding affinities by integrating chromatin accessibility from ATAC-seq and known TF-DNA binding data.
-We pre-trained TRAFICA on an integrated ATAC-seq dataset with over 13 million nucleotide sequences in a self-supervised manner to learn potential TF-DNA binding preferences and contextual relationships within DNA sequences.
-TRAFICA was fine-tuned using PBM and HT-SELEX datasets to predict in vitro TF-DNA binding affinities.
-We also implemented AdapterFusion to enhance its ability to predict in vivo TF-DNA binding affinities.
-We observed TRAFICA significantly outperformed the six existing tools in predicting in vitro TF-DNA binding affinities and was comparable with the best tool on in vivo prediction."
+abstract: "In silico transcription factor and DNA (TF-DNA) binding affinity prediction plays a vital role in examining TF binding preferences and understanding gene regulation.
+The existing tools employ TF-DNA binding profiles from in vitro high-throughput technologies to predict TF-DNA binding affinity.
+However, TFs tend to bind to sequences in open chromatin regions in vivo, such TF binding preference is seldomly considered by these existing tools.
+In this study, we developed TRAFICA, an open chromatin language model to predict TF-DNA binding affinity by integrating the characteristics of sequences from open chromatin regions in ATAC-seq experiments and in vitro TF-DNA binding profiles from high-throughput technologies.
+We applied self-supervised learning to pre-train TRAFICA on over 13 million nucleotide sequences from the peaks in ATAC-seq experiments to learn the TF binding preference in vivo.
+TRAFICA was further fine-tuned using the TF-DNA binding profiles from PBM and HT-SELEX technologies to learn the association between TFs and their target DNA sequences.
+We observed that TRAFICA significantly outperformed both machine learning-based and deep learning-based tools in predicting in vitro and in vivo TF-DNA binding affinity.
+These findings indicate that considering the characteristics of sequences from open chromatin regions could significantly improve TF-DNA binding affinity prediction, particularly when limited TF-DNA binding profiles from high-throughput technologies are available for specific TFs."
 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Transcription factor binding affinitiy
-- Genome language models
+- language models
 - In vitro binding
-- Chromatin accessibility
+- open chromatin regions
 featured: false

 # Custom links (uncomment lines below)